PSMRI/Inventory-API/README.md

      node --version
      npm --version
      ```

 2. **Install dependencies**
    - From the project root directory, run:
      ```
      npm ci
      ```
-   - This will install all required dependencies including Husky and commitlint
+   - This will install all required dependencies including Husky, Commitlint, and Commitizen.

 3. **Verify hooks installation**
-   - The hooks should be automatically installed by Husky
+   - The hooks should be automatically installed by Husky.
-   - You can verify by checking if the `.husky` directory contains executable hooks
+   - You can verify by checking if the `.husky` directory contains executable hooks.

+4. **Set up Commitizen for guided commits**:
+   - Once dependencies are installed, you can use Commitizen to ensure your commit messages follow the conventional format.
+Instead of using `git commit`, use the following command:
+     ```
+     npm run commit
+     ```
+     This command will guide you through a series of prompts to format your commit message according to the project's commit convention.
 ### Commit Message Convention

-This project follows a specific commit message format:
+This project follows a specific commit message format to ensure a clean and consistent commit history:

-- Format: `type(scope): subject`
+- **Format**: `type(scope): subject`
-- Example: `feat(login): add remember me functionality`
+- **Example**: `feat(login): add remember me functionality`

 Types include:
 - `feat`: A new feature
 - `fix`: A bug fix
 - `docs`: Documentation changes